CRSylar/CRSylar/README.md

 -->
 - 🛵 I’m currently working @Scuter as a full stack Dev, we're going to change the urban mobility!

-- 📚 I’m currently learning the new NextJs 13
+- 📚 I’m currently improving my skills on NextJs.13 & Terraform(AWS)

 - 📫 How to reach me: cristianoromaldetti@gmail.com